Woman smiling during a meeting with her coach

 If the employee feels lectured by the manager, they may shut down or become unresponsive.
 Questions help the employee dive deeper into what they are feeling.
 By the manager asking questions, often the employee discovers new ideas and solutions themselves, instead of being told what to do.

-Managers should be leading the employee to a solution, not telling them what to do.
+Managers should be leading employees to a solution, not telling them what to do.

 The GROW Model

-Each stage within the GROW model has specific meaning.
+Each stage within the GROW model has a specific meaning.

 Using the Grow Model for Coaching Conversations